Nurturing Our Team Members’ Well-Being Starts with Mental Health

 Providing support where it’s needed most

-Spiritual health is a well-established area of support from the Workforce Well-Being Team, with three Workforce Chaplains joining the team late last year, who have already made a huge impact.
+Spiritual health is a well-established area of support from the Workforce Well-Being Team.
+Three Workforce Chaplains, Rev. Aquanetta Hicks, Dr. Sarah Tuba Alpat and Rev. Dr. Cletus Aakol, joined the team late last year and have already made a huge impact.

 While rounding during the holiday season, Workforce Chaplain Tuba Alpat saw an opportunity to provide additional support for employees experiencing grief.
 In just one week, all available spots in a Chaplain-led Grief Support group were filled with team members experiencing a variety of situations.
 They were unified in their need for a safe space to process and speak without judgement.